1. Chloramine is a combination of chlorine and ammonia.

 - Trichloramine -NHCL3

 3. Chloramine molecules are always in flux charging from one of the three forms to the next depending on the acidity level of the water.

-3. All the three forms of chloramines are harmful to human health, but the most dangerous being Trichloramine followed by Dichloramine.
+3. All three forms of chloramines are harmful to human health, but the most dangerous being Trichloramine followed by Dichloramine.

-4. Chloramine is used as a secondary disinfectant after water has already been disinfected to help protect water from re-infection as it travels through pipes into homes.
+4. Chloramine is used as a secondary disinfectant after the water has already been disinfected to help protect water from re-infection as it travels through pipes into homes.
 The primarily disinfectant that is used in most cases is chlorine.
 In some cases, chlorine is used both as the primary and the secondary disinfectant.